rexdex/recompiler/readme.md

 }
 ```

 It takes around 300 functions to get the simple app to start.
-Most of the are very similar (if not exactly the same) as the Windows counterparts.
-The rest is mostly guess work.
+Most of them are very similar (if not exactly the same) as the Windows counterparts.
+The rest is mostly guesswork.

 ## Future Work

-Well, it would be much cooler to run an actual game, maybe some day :)
+Well, it would be much cooler to run an actual game...
+Maybe some day. :)